MANUFACTURING

 IT challengers the manufacturing face and how Citrix solutions can overcome them

-• Cybersecurity threats - Increasing cyberattacks raise the risk of disrupted enterprise and factory operations;
+• Cybersecurity threats: Escalating cyberattacks heighten the risk of interruptions in enterprise and factory operations.

-• Geopolitical uncertainties are increasing business risks for manufacturers, such as supply chain disruptions and loss of key export markets;
+• Geopolitical tensions: These add business risks for manufacturers, such as supply chain disruptions and the potential loss of crucial export markets.

-• Lack of digital skills -Manufacturers that can’t retain or attract the skills to develop smart connected products and engineering skills will fall behind their competitors;
+• Digital skills gap: Manufacturers unable to retain or attract talent for developing smart connected products and engineering skills will lag behind competitors.

-• Supply chain disruptions - An ongoing lack of key components will lead to production delays and increase the risks of temporary production shutdowns;
+• Supply chain disruptions: Persistent shortages of essential components can cause production delays and heighten the risk of temporary shutdowns.

-• Support strategic manufacturing business initiatives such as speeding global service delivery or driving consistent up-time for workers;
+• Supporting strategic manufacturing business initiatives, such as enhancing global service delivery or ensuring consistent uptime for workers.

-• Data protection - Technologies to defend against cyberattacks in both domains — IT and operational technology (OT) — and to ensure IT/OT/IoT security
+• Data protection: Implementing technologies to guard against cyberattacks in both IT and operational technology (OT) domains, ensuring security across IT/OT/IoT.

-• Develop Collaborative Cloud Platforms - Technologies that enable seamless collaboration within the enterprise and across the ecosystem.
+• Developing Collaborative Cloud Platforms: Introducing technologies that facilitate seamless collaboration within the enterprise and throughout the ecosystem.

-• Network capacity and manageability.
-Technologies that enable reliable, secure, and scalable communications.
+• Enhancing network capacity and manageability: Utilizing technologies that provide reliable, secure, and scalable communications.

-Therefore, to ensure long-term sustainable growth and to become more efficient, agile, and resilient, successful manufacturers will not only use digital technologies to execute strategic business priorities and they will also implement digital-first strategies in place.
+Therefore, to achieve long-term sustainable growth and enhance efficiency, agility, and resilience, successful manufacturers must not only integrate digital technologies to meet strategic business goals but also embrace a digital-first approach.

 Therefore, the three components of a digital first strategy are: